 This old classic is actually one of our favorites, and can be tonnes of fun in groups with groups of all ages.
 Just make sure to reign it in a bit if you have little ones with you – sleepless nights are a sure way to ruin the next day!

-Other activities: tell ghost stories, wink murder, set off fireworks/release lanterns, play musical instruments, singing
+Other activities: tell ghost stories, wink murder, set off fireworks/release lanterns, play musical instruments, sing camping and travel songs

 And finally… what to do when the bad weather hits.
 As much as we hope you get good weather on your trip, we all know it’s not guaranteed, and it never hurts to have a few tricks up your sleeve ready for a rainy day.